harrydlr/Metaheuristic-Optimization/README.md

 # Metaheuristic-Optimization
-In order to study the Vehice Routing Problem (VRP) and the CWS algorithm we developed 2 algorithms:
+In order to study the Vehicle Routing Problem (VRP) and the CWS algorithm we developed 2 algorithms:

 # CWS-BR